datatovalue/datatovalue-tools/functions.md

 ));
 ```

-## Table Partitions Query (`table_partitions_query`)
+## table_date_partitions_query
-The `table_partitions_query` is used to validate date partition existence across all tables in a single project, across multiple datasets.
-It also flags tables where there are gaps in the existing date partitions and identifies the specific missing dates.
+The `table_date_partitions_query` is used to validate date partition existence across all tables in a single project, across multiple datasets.
+It also flags tables where there are gaps in the existing date partitions and identifies specific missing dates.

 Argument | Data Type | Description
 --- | --- | ---